Spatial organization: In eusocial insects

-Spatial organization in the nest
+In the nest

-"Foraging-for-work"
+Foraging-for-work

 There are a variety of ways in which individuals can divide space inside a nest.
-According to the “foraging-for-work” hypothesis, adult workers begin performing tasks in the area of the nest where they emerged, and gradually move towards the periphery of the nest as demands to perform particular tasks change.
+According to the "foraging-for-work" hypothesis, adult workers begin performing tasks in the area of the nest where they emerged, and gradually move towards the periphery of the nest as demands to perform particular tasks change.
 This hypothesis is based on two observations: "(1) that there is spatial structure in the layout of tasks in social insect colonies and (2) that workers first become adults in or around the center of the nest".
-Individuals can remain in an area for an extended period of time, as long as tasks need to be performed there.
+Individuals can remain in an area for an extended period, as long as tasks need to be performed there.
 Over time, an individual's zone may shift as tasks are accomplished and workers search for other areas where tasks need to be performed.
 Honey bees, for example, begin their adult life caring for brood located in the area near where they emerged (i.e. nurse bees).
 Eventually, workers move away from the brood rearing area and begin to perform other tasks, such as food storage, guarding, or foraging.

 Dominance hierarchy

 Space inside the nest may also be divided as a result of dominance interactions.
-For example, in paper wasp colonies, a single inseminated queen may found (initiate) a colony after waking up from hibernation (overwintering).
+For example, in paper wasp colonies, a single inseminated queen may find (initiate) a colony after waking up from hibernation (overwintering).
 However, it is common in many species that multiple inseminated females join these foundresses instead of founding their own nest.
 When multiple inseminated females found a colony together, the colony grows quickly, yet only one individual will become the primary egg-layer.
 Through a series of dominance interactions, the most aggressive wasp will emerge as the dominant individual and will become the primary egg-layer for the group (the prime role for ensuring your genes are passed on to subsequent generations), whereas the remaining subordinate wasps will perform other tasks, such as nest construction or foraging.
 There is evidence that these dominance interactions affect the spatial zones individuals occupy as well.
-In paper wasps (Ropalidia revolutionalis), as well as in the ant species Odontomachus brunneus, dominant individuals are more likely to reside in the central areas of the nest, where they take care of brood, while the subordinate individuals are pushed towards the edge, where they are more likely to forage.
+In paper wasps (Ropalidia revolutionalis), as well as in the ant species Odontomachus brunneus, dominant individuals are more likely to reside in the central areas of the nest, where they take care of the brood, while the subordinate individuals are pushed towards the edge, where they are more likely to forage.
 It is unknown whether division of space or establishment of dominance occurs first and if the other is a result of it.